Makum: Economy

 Makum is basically an industrial town.

-During the early 1920 during the British India, "Bir Singh and Company" was a poineer in industrial acumen of engineering sciences.
-The industrial house catered to the Upper Assam region in tea machinary manufacturing and installation at a production base.
+During the early 1920 during the British India, Bir Singh and Company was a pioneer in industrial acumen of engineering sciences.
+The industrial house catered to the Upper Assam region in tea machinery manufacturing and installation at a production base.
 The CTC (Chrush-Tear-Curl) tea machinery was invented and manufactured on a production line.

 There were a large number of plywood factories in Makum, but now, most of these have been closed down.
 There are also a large number of tea factories in Makum.
 Other industries include the flour industry, candle industry, spices grinding industry, etc. There is also a timber treating plant in Makum.
 There are a large number of small tea growers in and around the town who supply their produce to these factories.
 However most of the people of Makum make their livelihood from services of different kinds and small businesses.

 Education

 There are a large number of schools located in Makum, like Ganga Bishan Chowkhani Higher Secondary School, Gopalkrishna Balika Vidyalaya, Balya Bhawan, Nagaon High School, Zenith Pathsala, Railway School etc. A college, (Makum College) was established in makum in 1997, which provides higher secondary and degree education in arts and commerce.
 The only Forest Guards' training school of Assam is situated at this town.

 Also there are several private computer education centre like Academy of Information Technology(AIT), Digitech, Orange IT Solutions etc. and Mahadev Internet cafe & Services to improve computer literacy in the town.
 There is also govt certified computer education centre situated approximately 2 km away from town and in the premises of Office of the Block Development Officer, Hapjan Development Block which is providing computer education at a very low cost.
+In 2024, Assam Government started the 13th Medical College of Assam, Tinsukia Medical College and Hospital in Makum giving a new horizon to the region's healthcare system.